 To see metrics, your service must meet the requirements listed below, and the service should have collected data in the last 30 minutes.
 The New Relic agent attempts to automatically collect data for functions on classes that are tied to HTTP requests.
 In many cases, and with many frameworks that use an MVC framework, these are often methods on a Controller class.

-Because all requests by the New Relic agent are not collected all the time, it’s possible that low trafficked methods will not see any data.
-If data is missing for a specific method that you wish to see results for, custom instrumentation can be used to fill any gaps.
+Because all requests by the New Relic agent are not collected all the time, it’s possible that low-traffic methods will not see any data.
+If data is missing for a specific method that you wish to see results for, you can use custom instrumentation to fill any gaps.
 See guidance for Java, .NET, PHP, Python, Ruby, Go and Node.js.
 Also note that for Node.js, code-level metrics are not captured for anonymous functions.

 - Distributed tracing must be enabled.
-Distributed tracing is on by default in recent versions of all agents, so you only need to worry about this if you're disabled distributed tracing.
+Distributed tracing is on by default in recent versions of all agents, so you only need to worry about this if you've disabled distributed tracing.

-- Java: Requires Java agent version 7.10.0 or higher.
-For version 7.11.0 or higher, code-level metrics are enabled by default.
-For version 7.10.0, code-level metrics must be manually enabled in the Java agent configuration.
+- Java: Requires Java agent version 7.11.0 or higher.
 Code-level metrics are only available for projects implemented with a supported Java framework.
 If you're using VS Code, you must also have the Language Support for Java by Red Hat extension installed.
 Note that Kotlin support is only available in IntelliJ.

-- .NET: Requires .NET agent version 9.9.0 or higher.
-For version 10.2.0 or higher, code-level metrics are enabled by default.
-For versions 9.9.0 through 10.1.0, code-level metrics must be manually enabled in the .NET agent configuration.
+- .NET: Requires .NET agent version 10.2.0 or higher.
 If you're using Visual Studio, make sure that you have CodeLenses enabled in by going to Tools > Options > Text Editor > All Languages > CodeLens and making sure that both "Enable CodeLens" and "Show CodeStream Code-Level Metrics" are checked.
 If you're using VS Code, you must have the C# extension installed.

-- Python: Requires Python agent version 126.96.36.199 or higher.
-Code-level metrics are only available for projects implemented with a supported Python framework.
+- Python: Requires Python agent version 188.8.131.52 or higher.
+Code-level metrics are only available for projects implemented with a supported Python framework and for PHP version 7.0 or higher.
 If you're using VS Code, you must also have the Python extension installed with the language server enabled.

-- Ruby: Requires Ruby agent version 8.8.0 or higher.
-For version 8.10.0 or higher, code-level metrics are enabled by default.
-For versions 8.8.0 and 8.9.0, code-level metrics must be manually enabled in the Ruby agent configuration.
+- Ruby: Requires Ruby agent version 8.10.0 or higher.
 Code-level metrics are only available for Rails applications and Ruby methods with manual traces (learn more about Ruby methods and CodeStream).
 If you're using VS Code, you must also have either the Ruby or Ruby Solargraph extension installed with the language server enabled.